 LONDON, 09 June 2016 – 83% of Marketers pay little attention to the Customer Value Propositions (CVPs) in their strategies, campaigns and ads.
 They do not practise CVP & Message Effectiveness Optimisation (MEO), and then wonder why their strategies, campaigns and ads underperform business-wise when deployed.

-That’s one of the findings identified by The Fournaise Marketing Group – one of the World’s Leading Marketing Effectiveness Tracking & Boosting (METB) Companies – after analysing more than 900 Marketing strategy documents, campaign briefs, effectiveness reports created and/or provided by/to Marketers, and internal/external communication materials between Marketers and their agencies over the last 12 months.
+That’s one of the findings identified by Fournaise – one of the World’s Leading MarTech Companies in the field of Marketing Effectiveness Tracking & Boosting (METB) – after analysing more than 900 Marketing strategy documents, campaign briefs, effectiveness reports created and/or provided by/to Marketers, and internal/external communication materials between Marketers and their agencies over the last 12 months.

 Fournaise tracked that: